 The ratio of earnings to fixed charges represents the number of times "fixed charges" are covered by "earnings."
-"Fixed charges" consist of interest on outstanding long-term debt and asset-backed securities issued, as well as associated amortization of debt discount and deferred issuance costs.
+"Fixed charges" consist of interest on outstanding long-term debt, convertible notes with a maturity of less than one year, and asset-backed securities issued, as well as associated amortization of debt discount and deferred issuance costs.
 The proportion deemed representative of the interest factor of operating lease expense has not been deducted as the total operating lease expense in itself was de minimis and did not affect the ratios in a material way.
 "Earnings" consist of consolidated income before income taxes and fixed charges.

-The following table presents our ratio of earnings to fixed charges for the each of the years ended December 31,2016, 2015, 2014, 2013, and 2012.
+The following table presents our ratio of earnings to fixed charges for the each of the years ended December 31,2017, 2016, 2015, 2014, and 2013.

-Table 40 Ratio of Earnings to Fixed Charges
+Table 37 - Ratio of Earnings to Fixed Charges

-Years 1 Ended Decemb er 31,
+Years Ended December 31,

-2016 2015 2014 2013 2012
+2017 2016 2015 2014 2013

-3.04 x 2.40 x 2.65 x 3.90 x 2.20 x
+Ratio of earnings to fixed charges 2.88 x 3.04 x 2.40 x 2.65 x 3.90 x